Warm Chocolate Cheesecakes

 Frequently Asked Questions

 These cheesecakes have about 475 calories each without whipped cream or ice cream toppings.
-This is certainly less than a big slice of cheesecake with a crust, but wouldn’t be considered a healthy or lower-cal dessert.
+This is certainly less than a big slice of cheesecake with a crust, but wouldn’t be considered a healthy or low-cal dessert.

 Making these individual cheesecakes is very easy.
 You do not even need a mixer!
 The dry ingredients are mixed into the chocolate cream cheese mixture.
 An egg is added, then they’re scraped into ramekins and baked.
 That’s it!

 The cheesecakes that aren’t eaten fresh out of the oven should be cooled, and then stored in the refrigerator, covered with plastic wrap.
-They taste best if brought out of the refrigerator to warm up a bit for about an hour before serving.
+They taste best if brought out of the refrigerator to warm up a bit, about an hour before serving.

 - Caramel Topped Mini Cheesecakes